dalton-macs/generate-discharge-summaries-mimiciii/README.md

 5. Open localhost:8501 on a browser

 ### Running the streamlit app via Docker
+#### Option 1: Building the image locally
 1. Build the image

         docker build -t generate-discharge-summaries .

-3. Run the container
+2. Run the container

         docker run -p 8501:8501 generate-discharge-summaries

+3. Open localhost:8501 on a browser

+#### Option 2: Pulling the image from Docker Hub
+1. Pull the image

+        docker pull dmacres99/generate-discharge-summaries

+2. Run the container

+        docker run -p 8501:8501 dmacres99/generate-discharge-summaries

-5. Open localhost:8501 on a browser
+3. Open localhost:8501 on a browser

 This project is associated with the Masters of Data Science coursework (DS504) at Worcester Polytechnic Institute.